shimaore/black-metal/agent-state-machine.coffee.md

 The complete event is triggered:
 - mode A: if the agent acknowledges the wrap-up (TUI or GUI)
 - mode B: if the agents hangs up or acknowledges the wrap-up (GUI)
-Note: if the agent previously hung-up the wrap-up can only be ack'ed via the GUI.
+Note: if the agent previously hung-up the wrap-up can be ack'ed via the TUI by dialing `815`.

 ### Event: timeout